 The Mental Health Therapist position responds to people across the lifespan in the community experiencing a mental health crisis.
 Provides clinic based and mobile / community-based crisis intervention with people who are experiencing mental health or substance use concerns.
 Conducts mental health risk assessments and triage, coordinates crisis intervention, develops short-term person-centered stabilization plans, assists with resource linkage, and initiates involuntary transport to the emergency department (Director's Custody) when indicated for safety reasons.

-Days/Hours: This job posting is for full-time (40 hours a week) and part-time opportunities.
+Days/Hours: This job posting is for part-time opportunities.
 Shifts include:

 - Responds to emergency situations involving children and adults experiencing mental health crisis.